hostapd Addon to add a WiFi hotspot to IPFire

 Addressing and DHCP Addressing

 Important - IPfire treats the Blue network as a completely separate network.
-By default clients cannot connect with the Green network from it.
+By default clients cannot connect to the Green network from it.
 If a client on the Blue network needs to communicate with a device on the Green network you must add a rule to the firewall allowing access.
 Alternatively you can bridge the two networks with Zone Configuration but this adds some security risk.

 The blue interface needs a static IP address out of the blue network assigned to it.
 Make sure the green and blue are distinct.